pavani-rathod-ctrl/rathodpavani/README.md

 # rathodpavani
-This is my first repository
+This is my first Git repository
+Author-Pavani Rathod